metagenomics/metagenomics-tk/docs/tutorials/tutorial1/introduction.md

 ---8<--- "test_data/tutorials/tutorial1/reads.tsv"
 ```

-The first columns (SAMPLE) specifies the name of the dataset.
+The first column (SAMPLE) specifies the name of the dataset.
 The second (READS1) and third (READS2) column specify the files
 containing the forward and reverse reads.

 #### Part 2: Toolkit Analyses Steps